 Piano!?
 What the what?!
-No Place Like Home is melancholy and at times almost eerie with pretty music and quivering vocals that thematically reminds me of a more mature version of one my favorite songs Beautiful World.
+No Place Like Home is melancholy and at times almost eerie with pretty music and quivering vocals that thematically reminds me of a more mature version of one of my favorite songs Beautiful World.

 12. March On

 What a great way to end an album.
 March On conjures up stirring imagery of people marching into a future optimistically but with no clue as to what the future holds.
-I have no idea what the future holds myself, but I am pretty sure whatever it is, it will be twisted and offbeat, if DEVO has anything to do with it.
+I have no idea what the future holds myself, but I am pretty sure whatever it is, it will be twisted and offbeat if DEVO has anything to do with it.

 I attended the recent tour where DEVO performed their earlier albums in their entirety and I was rapt the entire time.
-Still I kept hoping that at some point they might slip in something new and wondering what that new material would sound like.
+Still, I kept hoping that at some point they might slip in something new and wondering what that new material would sound like.
 Now that I have heard what I wanted to hear, I cannot wait for the next tour to support Something for Everybody.
 The album is strong enough that they could play songs from only it, and I would be more than satisfied.